writinginthewild.com

 In a review of a survey of academic political culture, (“Americans’ Views of Political Bias in the Academy and Academic Freedom“) John W. Curtis, AAUP Director of Research, worried that 65% of respondents agreed with this statement: ““Public universities should be able to dismiss professors who join radical political organizations like the communist party.”
 On a more positive note, about the same number agreed that professors have a right to express anti-War views in their classrooms.
 We’re a complicated people.

-2 Responses to “Islamo-Fascism Awareness Week”
+2 Thoughts on “Islamo-Fascism Awareness Week

-November 3, 2007 at 4:15 pm
+1. Michael Peyatt on November 3, 2007 at 4:15 pm said:

 Bravo, Is the war right or wrong?
 Irrelevant question.
 Would you want the fight in your back yard or theirs.
 War is horrid, unfortunately, it is a means to an end.
 We could all pretend to be ostriches, buring our heads in the sand until the threat went away.